Denver-Dude/Denver-Dude/README.md

 # About Me

-Hello, I'm Denver-Dude, and I'm a passionate programmer and tech savvy who embarked on a coding journey in 2019.
+Hello, I'm Denver-Dude, and I'm a passionate programmer who started his coding journey in 2019.
 Since then, I've been on an exciting and ever-evolving path, exploring various programming languages and creating meaningful projects that have made a positive impact.

 ## My Journey